RIOT-OS/RIOT/pkg/nordic_softdevice_ble/README-BLE-6LoWPAN.md

-This README contains information how to establish an IPv6 connecton between Linux BLE router and an IPSP enabled BLE device.
+This README contains information how to establish an IPv6 connection between Linux BLE router and an IPSP enabled BLE device.

 Prerequisites